Foundation For California Community Colleges

 California Resilient Careers in Forestry: $21.5 million US Economic Development Administration Good Jobs Challenge grant (2022) for workforce development in forestry sector.

 Finish Line Scholars Program: Funded by $100 million pledge from Jay Pritzker Foundation.
 Provides scholarships and emergency financial aid to students at 34 colleges in regions with lowest college completion rates (Inland Empire, Central Valley, Far North).
-Students must be California College Promise Grant recipients, enrolled full-time (12+ units), have completed 50% of program credits, and have realistic plan to finish within one year.
+Students must be California College Promise Grant recipients, enrolled full-time (12+ units), have completed 50% of programme credits, and have realistic plan to finish within one year.
 Applications handled at individual college level.

 Priority Areas